Vitalinski/Vitalinski/README.md

-- 🔥 I learn and become better every day 🔥
+- 🔥 Over a year of experience in web development using React and Vue.js.

+- 📌  Compliance with coding standards and best practices

-- 👨‍🎓 Open to learning new things📚
+- 📚 Open to learning new things

--  👁️‍🗨️ The one you are looking for🤝
+- 🤝 The one you are looking for

 <br/>